worldpeaceenginelabs/METAVERSE-SEED/README.md

 - [x] UI Branding: Animated Hex Grid background with moving light.
 Glassmorphism Style UI.
 Transitions and Fades.
 - [x] Atmosphere: Space and Ground Atmosphere added together with Google Photorealistic 3D tiles.
 - [x] ChatGPT: Before you send your post, you can click the ChatGPT button, which fetches your title and text and prompts them to ChatGPT for optimizing your call to action with specifics regarding the input limits.
-- [ ] Link validation: Is performed using two methods: a regex pattern checks if the string starts with https://desireddomain.org/ID, and before submission, the app fetches the link.
-If the response is 200, the link is validated; if 404, the link is denied.
+- [x] Link validation: Is performed using two methods: 1.
+A regex pattern checks if the string .starts with https://desireddomain.org/ID (implemented/works), 2.
+Before submission, the app fetches the link.
+If the response is 200, the link is validated; if 404, the link is denied. (doesnt work for now due to CORS issue)
 - [ ] USE YOUR OWN MAPTILE API KEY: Drop your API KEY and use your own free tier.
 The key stays local with you and will not be synced.
 Option for storing it in indexeddb or dropping the key every time manually.
 - [ ] Fallback on another decentralized network: The Nostr network serves as a fallback in case the BitTorrent network fails for any reason.
 - [ ] Swearwords Detection: a static list or API